The Juice Is Loose

 "The Juice Is Loose" is the ninth episode of the seventh season of the American animated television series Family Guy.
 It originally aired on Fox in the United States on March 15, 2009.
 In the episode, Peter cashes in an old raffle ticket from 1989 and wins a golf outing with O. J. Simpson.
-When he befriends Simpson and brings him home to meet the family, the residents of Quahog are not as welcoming of the infamous running back and try to force him out of town.
+When he befriends Simpson and brings him home to meet the family, the residents of Quahog are not as welcoming of Peter's new friend and try to force him out of town.

 The episode was written by Andrew Goldberg and directed by Cyndi Tang.
 According to Nielsen ratings, the episode was viewed in 7.21 million homes in its original airing.
-The episode received mixed reviews, with most criticism being directed towards the episode's use of a three-minute long live-action segment of Conway Twitty.
-Series regular Mike Henry provided the voice of O. J. Simpson, Cathy Cahlin Ryan guest starred as Fred Goldman's wife in a cutaway, and Jeff Bergman guest starred as a parody of Homer Simpson.
+The episode received mixed reviews, with most criticism being directed towards the episode's use of a three-minute-long live-action segment of Conway Twitty.
+Series regular Mike Henry provided the voice of O. J. Simpson, Cathy Cahlin Ryan guest-starred as Fred Goldman's wife in a cutaway, and Jeff Bergman guest-starred as a parody of Homer Simpson.

 Plot

 According to an opening title card, this is one of several recently discovered "lost episodes" found in the Griffin family basement; it takes place in March 2007, prior to O. J. Simpson's September 2007 arrest for armed robbery.

 Lois goes to her book club and asks Peter to babysit Stewie.
-Instead, he invites Cleveland, Quagmire and Joe and they all play Truth or Dare, which results in a make out session between Cleveland and Joe.
+Instead, he invites Cleveland, Quagmire, and Joe and they all play Truth or Dare, which results in a make out session between Cleveland and Joe.
 After a fiasco involving Stewie attempting to fix their satellite TV, and getting stuck on the roof, due to Peter's lack of supervision, Brian tries to tell Peter but he does not listen and instead reads a magazine featuring Nick Jonas.
-After Peter starts a pillow fight that turns violent, Lois comes in after Cleveland accidentally punches her in the nose, angry at Peter for not watching Stewie, who has gotten stuck on the roof.
-Peter attempts to go fix the satellite himself, at which point he comes across a raffle ticket from 1989 that he had forgotten to cash in, winning him a chance to play golf with a celebrity of his choice.
-Ultimately, he chose O. J. Simpson.
+After Peter starts a pillow fight that turns violent, Lois comes in after Cleveland accidentally punches her in the nose, angry at Peter for not watching Stewie, who has gotten stuck on the roof as Peter tells the viewers with the “Ladies and Gentlemen Mr Conway Twitty” gag then later transitions back to Peter attempts to fix the satellite himself, at which point he comes across a raffle ticket from 1989 that he had forgotten to cash in, winning him a chance to play golf with a celebrity of his choice.
+Ultimately, he chooses O. J. Simpson.